erencerman/ankylosing_spondylitis_model/README.md

-# ankylosing_spondylitis_model
+Keras Model To Estimate Presence Of Ankylosing Spondilitis in OCT

-Estimation of affected eyes in Ankylosing Spondylitis in OCT
+This is a python keras model to use.
+It has about 72% accuracy If any questions please contact: erencerman@yahoo.com